vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     ]
     ```

-The resources have now been created.
+    The Azure resources required for this lab are now available.

 ### Exercise 2: Setup Time Series Insights